Nudging: Yes, Higher Ed, It Does Help Student Outcomes

 Perhaps you’re skeptical about applying nudging to students?

 - Reduces summer melt among high school graduates.
-The students are primarily students of color and students who qualified for free or reduced-price lunch.
+Furthermore, the students are primarily students of color and students who qualified for free or reduced-price lunch.

 - Uses automated and personalized text messaging as the “nudge tech”.